 What is a Manta Cyclone ?

 A Manta Cyclone is the move that Mantas do to feed.
 They turn together in a move that looks like a vortex.

 A cyclone can be made up of hundreds of individuals.

 Manta Trust community is named after this beautiful phenomenon.

 Hanifaru Bay is in Baa Atoll, at about 120 kms North of Male airport.
 Baa can be directly reached after a 35 mns flight by seaplane or 20 mns by direct domestic flight from Male airport to Dharavandhoo domestic airport which is just at 2 kms from Hanifaru Bay.

 Luckily, Hanifaru Bay offers a wide range of accommodation for every budget and taste.
 From safari boats to guest houses, affordable resorts to ultra luxury retreats and private islands, Baa Atoll will spoil you with choices, whether you’re on a budget or an exigent traveler looking for a luxury holiday.

-Remark : If you stay in a luxury resort you will choose your vessel and experience : privately with your own guide and/or marine biologist onboard or in small groups during scheduled excursions.
+Remark : If you stay in a luxury resort you will choose your vessel and experience : leave privately with your own guide and/or marine biologist onboard or in a small group during scheduled excursions.

 Resorts with prime locations near Hanifaru Bay

 ( maximum 10 kms / 16 miles ) :